Marine Institute Ireland: Governance and staff

 The institute is governed and overseen by a board appointed by the Minister for Agriculture, Food and the Marine, the members being appointed on staggered terms, generally of five years, and with a mix of profiles.
 The board appoints the CEO, sets the strategic plan and measurements, the annual budget and other policies, and oversees hiring, public reporting and risk and financial management.

 The Marine Institute employs approximately 200 staff including specialists in fisheries, marine environment, technology, aquaculture, catchment management, ocean energy, functional foods and marine climate change, as well as information technology, communications and logistical support staff.
 The office of the CEO provides overall direction and co-ordination of foresight, strategic and research planning activities at national and international level.

 Vessels

-The Marine Institute oversees the operation of Ireland's three purpose-built research vessels, the RV Celtic Explorer, the RV Celtic Voyager, and the RV Tom Crean.
+The Marine Institute oversees the operation of Ireland's two purpose-built research vessels, the RV Celtic Explorer, and the RV Tom Crean.
 The latter was launched in 2022 after a two-year build in Vigo Spain.
 The organisation also operates a Remotely Operated Underwater Vehicle, the Holland 1.